Is it possible to grow taller after 20?

 The first step to take in being able to grow taller is to reduce the curve of your spine.

-The good news is that by fixing your posture alone, most people can gain an inch or two at an instant, because their postures are so out of alignment.
+The good news is that by fixing your posture alone, most people can gain 1 or 2 cm instantly, because their postures are so out of alignment.

 And much more importantly, your intervertebral discs cannot grow if the alignment of your spine is not straight, because any abnormal curve in your spine will keep your discs compressed, preventing them from being able to grow.